Sorahawk/burgl-discord-bot/README.md

   - _Use flag `-d` to delete shortcuts for specified objects (at least one object_name required)._
 - `.purge`
   - Purges the webpage data and object information caches.
+- `.clear`
+  - Clears up to 100 recent messages from a server channel.
+  - Clears all of this bot's messages from a private chat.

 <br>